Alf71/Ensoniq-SD-1-32-Voice-VST-emulation/README.md

 ![Screenshot of Ensoniq SD-1 VST](https://github.com/kukoricajoe/Ensoniq-SD-1-32-voices-VST-emulation/blob/main/sd1.png)

 # Ensoniq® SD-1
-The SD-1 (1990) comes from a long line of Ensoniq®'s evolving Transwave® wavetable digital synthesizers.
+The SD-1 (1990-) comes from a long line of Ensoniq®'s evolving Transwave® wavetable digital synthesizers.
 It began with Ensoniq®'s earliest synthesizer, the ESQ-1.
 That led to the SQ-80, then the VFX and VFX-SD (the latter featuring an on-board sequencer) and then to the SD-1 (and it eventually led to the Fizmo®).
 The SD-1 allows for additive synthesis using waveform modulation, a sort of wavetable synthesis.
 This puts it into a unique class of digital synthesizers along with the PPG Wave® series and Waldorf® Microwave® series.

 The SD-1 can create all sorts of acoustic, electric, digital, and analog-like sounds.
 Its piano sound has over 1 MB of 16-bit waveforms to give it a full and rich realistic tone not found in other digital synthesizers of the time.

 A single patch can contain up to 6 of the 168 waves in its ROM memory that can be combined and layered.
 Advanced and analog-like synth parameters including its dual multi-mode digital filters, three 11-stage envelopes, LFO, and 15 modulation sources allow you to further shape and morph your sounds.
 There's even a built-in 24-bit VLSI dual effects processor with reverb, chorus, flanging and delay.
 The SD-1 also has a standard 61-note keyboard with velocity sensitivity, polyphonic aftertouch and full MIDI implementation with 12 channels for multitimbral functions as well as four 16-bit DAC outputs.
 Like the VFX-SD, the SD-1 has a professional quality on-board sequencer making it a complete all-in-one music production workstation.
 This is a 24-track sequencer with 25,000 note capacity and it holds up to 60 sequences and 20 songs.
 There is quantization (96 ppqn), real-time or step entry, looped or linear mode, and auto-punch in/out.
 Tracks can be set to control the SD-1's internal voices or external MIDI equipment, or both at the same time!
 An on-board 3.5" disk drive allows you to store your programs, sequences, songs, and even MIDI SysEx data.
 The SD-1 is compatible with all VFX and VFX-SD program librarys too!

+# About this project
+We are Sojus Records, one of the longest-running netlabels still active.
+We are musicians not programmers, but we like old synths and emulations.
+So we decided to build a fully featured VST3 version of the MAME®-emulated Ensoniq® SD-1/32, which is never emulated before.
+Thanks to the recent AI coding revolution, we are successfully built it!

 # What's working?
 Everything.
 Check the original manual here: [Polynominal](https://www.polynominal.com/ensoniq-sd1/ensoniq-sd1-manual.pdf)

 # Features:
 - Intel® Windows® / Mac Intel®+ARM® universal binaries
-- VST3 state saving, midi input and automation, full gui with VFD display and onboard keyboard
+- VST3 state saving, midi input and automation, 4 different panels, resizeable gui with VFD display and onboard keyboard
-- Can load all compatible VFX/VFX-SD/SD1-24/SD1-32 disk images and cartridges (.img .bin .crt etc) Attach the disk image with Load Floppy/Cartridge button, Press Storage, then select DISK.
+- Can load all compatible VFX/VFX-SD/SD1-24/SD1-32 disk images and cartridges (.img .bin .crt etc)
+  - Attach the disk image with Load Floppy/Cartridge button, Press Storage, then select DISK.
 Press LOAD.
 The display shows the Disk Load page, with the File Type selected.
 Move the data entry slider to select file.

 # Known limitations
 - Only 1 instance can be run simultaneous.